Making a Safety Plan for Bathroom Accidents

 Written by Irene van der Zande, Kidpower Founder and Executive Director

-Recently, one mother wrote us about a traumatic experience that thankfully turned out well.
+A few years ago, one mother wrote us about a traumatic experience that thankfully turned out well.
 “While having a birthday party for my son at a local recreation center, our 4-year-old daughter disappeared for a good 10 minutes.
 My husband was watching the kids while I left to check on the pizza.
 They all said she was there one minute, gone the next.

 “When I walked back in the building, it was sheer panic.
 Everyone was looking for her.
 It turned out our little girl had had a potty accident.
 She’d been so excited that she peed in her pants and was then terribly embarrassed.
 She was unfamiliar with the building and went to hide in a dressing room in a part the store that no one was in.
 I cried when I found her.
 I was so terrified and so thankful she was safe!”

 At times, life can seem very difficult for children who are struggling to master social skills and also to be in charge of their bodies.
 Doing something seen as babyish and socially unacceptable like peeing in their pants can feel like a very upsetting emergency.

 Kids and even adults might have bathroom accidents for a variety of reasons – sleeping very soundly; getting too caught up in play and forgetting to go; not feeling safe about the bathrooms available and waiting too long; having clothes that they can’t get undone quickly; having a physical problem; or being startled in a way that causes them to lose control.
 Dealing with the embarrassment of having a bathroom accident can make people miserable and even cause them to take actions that might put them into danger.

 Here are six steps to building a safety plan for bathroom accidents:

 1. Make sure your children know what you want them to do.